Operation Car Wash

 Operation Car Wash (Operação Lava Jato, /pt/) was a landmark anti-corruption probe in Brazil.
 Beginning in March 2014 as the investigation of a small car wash in Brasília over money laundering, the proceedings uncovered a massive corruption scheme in the Brazilian federal government, particularly in state-owned enterprises.
-The probe was conducted through antitrust regulator.
+The probe was conducted through Brazil's antitrust regulator.
 Evidence was collected and presented to the court system by a team of federal prosecutors led by Deltan Dallagnol, while the judge in charge of the operation was Sergio Moro.
 Eventually, other federal prosecutors and judges would go on to oversee related cases under their jurisdictions in various Brazilian states.
 The operation implicated leading businessmen, federal congressmen, senators, state governors, federal government ministers, and former presidents Collor, Temer and Lula.
 Companies and individuals accused of involvement have agreed to pay 25 billion reais in fines and restitution of embezzled public funds.

 According to investigators, political appointees in state-owned enterprises systematically extorted bribes from private-sector suppliers.
 Part of these bribes was channeled to political parties (particularly the MDB, PT, PSDB and PP), in order to illegally fund political campaigns (via caixa dois), as well as for personal gain.
 The largest amounts of bribes were detected in oil giant Petrobras; company directors negotiated with contractors to receive illegal kickbacks ranging from 1% to 5% of disbursements.
 Due to its pervasiveness in Petrobras, the scandal is also known as Petrolão (Portuguese for "big oil").
 Investigators have also stated that contractors formed a cartel, involving the country's largest engineering conglomerates such as Odebrecht, Grupo OAS, Andrade Gutierrez, and Carioca Engenharia, to share government contracts among themselves and collude with corrupt politicians.
 Allegedly, the cartel also operated in contracts signed directly with government agencies, in projects such as the construction of football stadiums for the 2014 World Cup, the Angra 3 nuclear power plant, the Belo Monte dam, and the North-South and Fiol railways.
 Prosecutors also tracked overseas operations, and cooperated with authorities from 61 countries, among which Switzerland, the United States and Peru were the most frequent collaborating parties.

 Appeals against rulings by Judge Sergio Moro were processed in the Brazilian justice system, in which the Supreme Federal Court (STF) is the court of last resort.
 Some of the contested issues were the stage at which convicted defendants would begin to serve their sentences, and the extensive use of plea bargains by prosecutors.
 In a 2016 decision penned by STF judge Teori Zavascki, the Court found that prison terms should be served once a sentence was confirmed by the local appeals court.
 This was welcomed by prosecutors as an incentive against illegal practices.
 Teori Zavascki, the judge overseeing the prosecution, died in a plane crash off the coast of Paraty, in January 2017, and the investigation lost a key backer in the Supreme Federal Court.
 In 2019, the STF reverted its ruling, and decided that prison sentences only take effect in Brazil after all possible appeals to higher courts are exhausted.